guard/guard/README.md

 end
 ```

-Please take a look at the existing guards' source code (see the list above) for more concrete example.
+Please take a look at the [existing guards' source code](https://github.com/guard/guard/wiki/List-of-available-Guards) for more concrete example and inspiration.

 Alternatively, a new guard can be added inline to a Guardfile with this basic structure: